 The Journal will bear the cost of publication for articles of 7 printed pages or less for Review and Original Articles, 5 printed pages or less for Short Communications, 3 printed pages or less for Case Reports, 2 printed pages or less for Clinical Images, and 1 printed page or less for Editorials and Letters to the Editor.
 Authors will be charged for the cost of extra pages at US\$180/page.
-Authors will also be charged

-US\$75 per illustration, figure or table that is in color.
+Authors will also be charged US\$75 per illustration, figure or table that is in color.
 For manuscripts that require extensive English editing, authors will be charged for the correction of English grammar at US\$30/page.

-Authors receive 10 stapled offprints of their articles free of charge, which are sent by the Editorial Office to the corresponding author.
-Additional professional reprints (which include a cover page for the article) may be ordered at prices based on the cost of production.
+For environmental reasons, GMIT does not provide article offprints to authors.
+However, authors may order professional reprints (which include a cover page for the article) at prices based on the cost of production if they wish to.
 The reprint order form can be downloaded from the Journal's website at www.e-gmit.com.